ERA-2022/PerSeO/README.md

 ```
 Following this, the system will request labels for the x and y-axes, the graphic's title (which will also serve as the saved file name - this cannot include periods), and the data label for each file to be displayed on the graphic.
 When the process concludes, you will be notified with a message.
 ```
-Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default Enter the save path: C:\Users\Astrolab\Documents\Jaime\Comparaciones Enter the axis x label: Frequency (MHz)
+Note: if you press intro without add nothing path, this will save in ../results/comparison graphics/ by default Enter the save path: C:\Users\Astrolab\Documents\Jaime\Comparaciones Enter the axis x label: Frequency (MHz)
 Enter the axis y label: dB